lewster32/phaser-plugin-isometric/README.md

-**PLEASE NOTE, this plug-in is no longer in active development and compatibility with current versions of Phaser cannot be assured.**
+**PLEASE NOTE, this plug-in is no longer in active development and compatibility with current versions of Phaser cannot be assured.
+This plug-in _has not_ been tested with Phaser 3!**

 Fork changelog
 ==============